-For a qualitative study of the imaging quality of HyperSARA, SARA and JC-CLEAN, we display in Figure \ref{fig:im-comp} the estimated images, the absolute value of the error images and the residual images obtained by imaging the cube with $L = 60$ channels, SR $= 0.3$ and InSNR $= 40$ dB.
-The resolution of the estimated images with HyperSARA (first row, left panel) is clearly higher than that achieved by SARA (first row, middle panel) and JC-CLEAN (first row, right panel), thanks to the re-weighted nuclear norm that enforces correlation, hence enhances the details at the low frequency channels and improves the quality of the extended emission at the high frequency channels.
-Moreover, higher sensitivity, reflected in less error maps, is achieved by HyperSARA (second row, left panel) thanks to the re-weighted $\ell_{2,1}$ norm that rejects uncorrelated noise.
+For a qualitative study of the imaging quality of HyperSARA, SARA and JC-CLEAN, we display in Figure \ref{fig:im-comp} the estimated images, the absolute value of the error images and the residual images of channels 1 and 60.
+These are obtained by imaging the wideband data cube generated using realistic VLA $u\upsilon$-coverage with $L = 60$ channels, SR $= 1$ and InSNR $= 60$ dB.
+The resolution of the estimated images with HyperSARA (first and fourth rows, left panel) is higher than that achieved by SARA (first and fourth rows, middle panel) and JC-CLEAN (first and fourth rows, right panel), thanks to the re-weighted nuclear norm that enforces correlation, hence enhances the details at the low frequency channels and improves the quality of the extended emission at the high frequency channels.
+Moreover, higher dynamic range, reflected in less error maps, is achieved by HyperSARA (second and fifth rows, left panel) thanks to the re-weighted $\ell_{2,1}$ norm that rejects uncorrelated noise.
 We show examples of the recovered spectra with the different approaches in Figure \ref{fig:spectra-comp}.
-HyperSARA clearly achieves accurate recovery of the scrutinized spectra, as opposed to JC-CLEAN and the single channel recovery SARA.
+HyperSARA also achieves accurate recovery of the scrutinized spectra, as opposed to JC-CLEAN and the single channel recovery approach SARA.
 On the one hand, the poor recovery of SARA is expected since no correlation is imposed and the resolution is limited to the single channel Fourier sampling.